epitaph-04/consul/website/source/api/acl/binding-rules.html.md

 - `Namespace` `(string: "")` - **Enterprise Only** Specifies the namespace of the binding rule to update.
-If not provided in the JSON body, the value of the `ns` URL query parameter or the `X-Consul-Namespace` header will be used.
+If not provided in the JSON body, the value of the `ns` URL query parameter or in the `X-Consul-Namespace` header will be used.
   If not provided at all, the namespace will be inherited from the request's ACL token or will default to the `default` namespace.
 Added in Consul 1.7.0.